liamdawson/nightowl-pygments-style/README.md

    lexer.
 4. Open a PR once `style.py` is to your liking (being careful to check for regressions for other samples).

+### Particularly welcome ideas

+* A cleaner test/comparison experience.
+* More comparison cases.
+* Ideal packaging for the style for use with Pygments.